Costly Home Seller Mistakes

 2. Do your homework before setting a price

-Settling on an offering price requires consideration.
+Settling on a listing price requires consideration.
 Once you've set your price, you've told Buyers the potential maximum they have to pay for your home, but pricing too high is as dangerous as pricing too low.
 Remember that the average Buyer is looking at 15-20 homes at the same time they are considering yours.
-This means that they have a basis of comparison, and if your home is lacking in some way against others in the price range you've set, you will not be taken seriously by prospects or REALTORS®.
-As a result, your home will sit on the market for a long time and, knowing this, new Buyers on the market will think there must be something wrong with your home.
+This means they have a basis of comparison, and if your home is lacking in some way against others in the price range you've set, you will not be taken seriously by prospects or REALTORS®.
+As a result, your home will sit on the market longer, and new Buyers will think there's a problem with it.

 3. More homework

-(In fact, your REALTOR® should do this for you).
+(Your REALTOR® can do this for you).
 Find out what homes in your own and similar neighborhoods have sold for in the past 6-12 months, and research what current homes are listed for.
-That's certainly how prospective Buyers will assess the worth of your home.
+This is how prospective Buyers will assess your home's value.

 4. Find a good REALTOR® to represent your needs